Term and permanent life insurance

 Life insurance comes in many different forms.
 Some policies offer protection for a specific term, while others offer coverage for the long term.

-There are several types of life insurance policies to consider.
-Some policies offer protection for a specific term while others offer longer-term protection.
-While both types can provide financial protection to your family, they differ in terms of coverage, duration, features and benefits.
-To decide which type of policy may be right for you and your loved ones, it’s important to understand the key differences between term and permanent life insurance.
+Both types can provide financial protection to your family, but they differ in terms of coverage, duration, features and benefits.
+As you consider which policy may be right for you and your loved ones, it’s important to understand the key differences between term life insurance and permanent life insurance.

 In this article: